-The test below should be evaluated for the outside of the main body.
-The goal is to determine whether water can water get into the controls (buttons, dials, switches), and whether the electronics on the bottom are protected from solid objects.
+The outside of the main body should be evaluated for solid and liquid ingress protection and rated based on Table 2.
+The goal is to determine whether water can get into the controls (buttons, dials, switches), and whether the electronics on the bottom are protected from solid objects.